 This page aims to give you a flavour of who we are and what we have to offer.

 We welcome calls to school (01797 344335) to answer any of your questions and queries, or please email our school office at firstname.lastname@example.org

 There is a virtual tour of our school, please visit our Facebook page.

 Please look out for updated information for new and prospective parents in the near future!

 There is more information regarding year R specifically available here.

 We really look forward to meeting you and sharing our wonderful school with you.

 Please find below, some of the documentation we would normally share with our families when we meet you.

-If your child is due to start primary school in September 2023 you will be offered a place on 17 April.
+The application window opens on Friday 3rd November and closes Monday 15th January.
+If your child is due to start primary school in September 2024 you will be offered a place on 16th April.